FIWARE/tutorials.IoT-Agent/README.md

 # What is an IoT Agent?

 An IoT Agent is a component that lets a group of devices send their data to and be managed from a Context Broker using their own native protocols.
-IoT Agents should also be able to deal with security aspects of the Fiware platform (authentication and authorization of the channel) and provide other common services to the device programmer.
+IoT Agents should also be able to deal with security aspects of the FIWARE platform (authentication and authorization of the channel) and provide other common services to the device programmer.

 The Orion Context Broker exclusively uses [NGSI](https://fiware.github.io/specifications/OpenAPI/ngsiv2) requests for all